DataRaptor/drift-discord/README.md

 We store the lastSignature in localstorage because of the discord redirect and to serve as an argument on API requests.
 We revalidate the signature of the user on secure endpoints of the API, particularly on the `POST::discordUser` and `GET::discordUser` endpoints.

 We also revalidate these signatures on the client before requests are made in the event that wallet pubkeys have changed or local storage is wiped.
-We rerequest signing when required.
+We rerequest signing on the client when necessary.

 If an old user uses a new wallet and hence publickey we take the approach of storing the new wallet as a new document (as opposed to rewriting).
 This will allow us to associate publickeys by discords of the same user.